Gaël Kakuta: Loan to Lazio

 On 31 January 2014, Kakuta joined Italian side Lazio on loan for the remainder of the 2013–14 Serie A season.
 He made his debut on 20 February, replacing Senad Lulić in the 68th minute of an eventual 1–0 home defeat to Ludogorets in the UEFA Europa League.
 Kakuta's only other appearance for Lazio was in Serie A on 9 March, coming on in place of Miroslav Klose for the last four minutes as the side again lost at home by the same score, this time against Atalanta.
 In May, Lazio decided not to retain him.

 Loan to Rayo Vallecano

 On 25 July 2014, Kakuta agreed to join La Liga side Rayo Vallecano on loan for the 2014–15 season.
 He made his debut in the competition on 25 August, starting and playing the full 90 minutes in a 0–0 home draw against Atlético Madrid.

 On 14 September, Kakuta scored his first goal for Rayo in a 3–2 home loss to Elche.

+Esteghlal F.C

+Kakuta joined Esteghlal in August 2014 but after an unsuccessful half-season he left the club because of several injuries.
+He just made an assist in Esteghlal.